rebootl/website-rubric/README.md

 This is basically the underlaying system I use to manage my little personal website.

-The website is live at: <http://cem.revamp-it.ch>
+The website is live at: <http://reboot.li>
-(Static version due to server limitations.)

 It's basically a self written "micro-cms" based on python-flask (the micro-framework) and I named it __rubric-dyn__.